Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 Step-by-step:

-Pro tip: Don't steam after microneedling, waxing, or any intense skin treatments.
-And avoid it if you have rosacea or super-sensitive skin.
+Pro tip: Don’t steam after microneedling, waxing, or anything aggressive.
+And skip it completely if you have rosacea or very sensitive skin.

 Should You Get a Steamer Machine?